brandonsides/grundfunken/README.md

 a programmer to supply manual proofs that a value or type necessarily satisfies another type.

-- Paraconsistent: The Phonk interpro-compiler will support paraconsistency in type reasoning, enabling types to be fully first-class objects while avoiding certain paradoxes such as:
+- Paraconsistent: The Phonk interpro-compiler will support paraconsistency in type reasoning, enabling types to be fully first-class objects while avoiding (or rather, embracing) certain paradoxes such as:

     - Russell's paradox as applied to types; i.e., the language will be able to support a type of all types which do not instantiate themselves.
 The answer to the question of whether this type